semicoderunner/cloudcomputingnotes/README.md

 **git show** this command shows the details of a object or branch etc.
 **git commit -m"message here"** <br>
 # Linux and its commands<br>
+v
+What is linux distribution?
+There are main   families of linux namely
+1.Debian Family
+2.Red Hat Family
+3.Arch Family
+4.SUSE Family
+5.Gentoo Family
+6.Slackware Family
+these families differ in package manager like debian uses apt package manager and redhat uses yum/dnf package manager.
+What is linux flavour?
+The flavour is the official version of a distribution for example flavours of ubuntu are kubuntu lubuntu share same base as ubuntu.
 The users data is available in home folder<br>
 The commands that we run in linux its files are present in **bin folder**<br>
 The  apps such as nginx and users config files such as user groups etc are available in **ETC folder** <br>